ryanuber/veneer/README.md

 example as small as possible, but some basic features include

 * Mandatory versioning
-* Route matching
-* Route parameters
+* Route matching, patterns, and splats
 * Modular output encoding layer
 * Input validation